DarraghReid/krafts/README.md

 * The biggest visual difference between the wireframe and the latest version of the site, is the replacement of the product cards with the parallex category links on the Home page.
 The links are more reflective of the purpose of the Home page, which is to serve as an introduction to the site, rather than to be part of the shopping experience.

 * On the Products page, a notable inclusion is the side navigation element on medium screens upwards.
-It serves as an intuitive navigation with any active categories being hightlighted.
-This replaves the need for the active category links displayed at the top of the page on smaller screens.
+It serves as an intuitive navigation with any active categories being highlighted.
+This replaces the need for the active category links displayed at the top of the page on smaller screens.

 * On smaller screens, the main nav menu dropdown has been moved to the header in line with other menu items.